pollen-robotics/reachy2-docs/content/sdk/getting-started/overview.md

 You have 2 different cameras type on Reachy:
 - the **teleop** cameras, which are the cameras in Reachy's head.
 They are mobile cameras which can move the head and with stereovision, that are used for the teleoperation.
 - the **SR** cameras, which are the short-range cameras on Reachy's torso.
-They are fix cameras, with an accessible dpeth map, mainly useful for manipulation tasks.
+They are fix cameras, with an accessible depth map, mainly useful for manipulation tasks.

 You can access those cameras doing: